All About Emergency Roadside Assistance Coverage

 Typically, emergency roadside assistance doesn’t add an exorbitant amount to your car insurance policy (say, $20 to $150 per year).
 However, it can be useful when your vehicle’s battery dies, when you need to change a flat tire, or when you need to get your vehicle towed.

 Is emergency roadside assistance coverage worth it?
+Who are the best roadside assistance coverage providers?
 Today, we’re explaining everything you need to know about emergency roadside assistance coverage.

 Emergency roadside assistance coverage is labeled under a few different names.
 GEICO calls it “Emergency Road Service”, for example, while Allstate calls it “24 Hour Roadside Coverage”.
 Some companies call it “breakdown insurance” or “breakdown coverage.”